 - Prepay and save.
 Some lenders let you repay your loan ahead of time without charging any additional fees.
 Doing this can reduce how much you end up paying in interest.

 What types of bad credit personal loans are there?

 In your search for bad credit personal loans, you have the following options:

 - Auto title loans.
 If you have a car or a motorcycle you can use its title as security and get an auto title loan.
-Since you’re providing security you can expect to pay a lower APR when compared to payday or installment loans.
-You’ll have to repay such a loan in installments over a predetermined time period; if you don’t make the payments, the lender can take possession of your vehicle.
+Since you’re providing security, you can expect to pay a lower APR when compared to payday or installment loans.
+You’ll have to repay such a loan in installments over a predetermined time period.
+If you don’t make the payments, the lender can take possession of your vehicle.

 - Cash advances.
 Cash loans for bad credit are essentially the same as payday loans.
 If you have a credit card, you may be able to use its cash advance facility to withdraw money from an ATM.
-If you have a steady job, you can consider getting a cash advance from your employer.
+If you have a steady job, you might consider getting a cash advance from your employer.